SoundDevOps/test-templates/Docs/bootnode-setup.md

 Save the file, commit it  and push to github.

 ### Generate initial keys for first users
-Connect to the virtual machine, `cd oracles-initial-keys` and run the following command to generate initial keys
+Connect to the virtual machine, `cd soundchain-initial-keys` and run the following command to generate initial keys
 ```
 node ./generateInitialKey.js
 ```